Alvarian/portfolio/README.md

 My portfolio.
 Technology stack is HTML, flask and AWS S3 bucket only to write in legacy version(currently disabled in this version).
 Hosted on heroku, using postgres add-on for database.
 This version is just representing the structure of what I want my final version to have, using different and more personally preferred web stacks.

 # Testimony
-Although I will not use this application to represent my portfolio in the long term, I thoroughly enjoyed, using the need to have a portfolio up and running, as an excuse to get to know python.
+Although I will not use this application to represent my portfolio in the long term, I thoroughly enjoyed using the need to have a portfolio up and running, as an excuse to get to know python.

 I planned as I coded.
 Nothing was really planned from the getgo, except for knowing what reading and writting capabilities it should possess.
 With that said I have went through three databases finalizing to heroku's awesome provided DB service.
 The first of which I used dynamoDB, a non-sql, provided by AWS in combination with S3 bucket, but did not scale to a visitor's traffic without having to pay.
 So I thought, lets divide the weight, and looked else-where.